microsoft/ApplicationInsights-JS/README.md

 To use this SDK, you'll need a subscription to [Microsoft Azure](https://azure.com).
 Application Insights has a free subscription option.
 In the [Azure Preview Portal](https://portal.azure.com), create new or open an existing Application Insights resource.

-### Initialize dynamically for MVC application using `snippet`
+### Use JS `snippet` and initialize dynamically (download full script from CDN)
+Use this method for an MVC application.
 Get "code to monitor my web pages" from the Quick Start page, and insert it in the head of your web pages.
+Application Insights script will be downloaded from CDN or you can override the script hosting location by specifying `url` parameter in the config.
 [Learn more.](https://azure.microsoft.com/documentation/articles/app-insights-javascript/)

-### Import as npm module and initialize dynamically
+### Import as a module and initialize dynamically (download full script from CDN)
+Use this method for a modern JS application that is using modules.
+Just like in `snippet` scenario the full script will be downloaded from CDN.
 * Obtain instrumentation key from your Application Insights resource
 * Install applicationinsights-js with npm
 `npm install applicationinsights-js`

 * Import and call `downloadAndSetup` to initialize it.
-Note that you can override default CDN path of the script (for example, if you would like to host it locally) by specifying url parameter
+You can override the script hosting location by specifying `url` parameter in the config
 ```
 /* import AppInsights */
 import {AppInsights} from "applicationinsights-js"